jnko/SimpleDatabaseBackup/README.md

 # Installing SimpleDatabaseBackup plugin
 Please follow the KeePass documentation: http://keepass.info/help/v2/plugins.html

-In short just put it into the KeePass.exe folder.
+In short: Just put it into the KeePass.exe folder.

 # Updating the SimpleDatabaseBackup plugin
 When updating the plugin please always manually remove the backup databases.